Who pays Council Tax?

 - Someone else living in the property, including squatters/illegal tenants

 - If no one lives there, the owner or tenant (if tenancy has not ended).

 The owner is responsible for the Council Tax on these property types:

 - Residential care home, nursing home or hostel

 - Properties used by a minister of religion

 - Properties occupied by resident staff

-- A house in multiple occupation (typically bed-sits or properties for more than one household to live in, with rent being paid only for the part each household uses)
+- House in multiple occupation (bed-sits or properties where more than one household lives and they pay rent only for the part they live in).